video-dev/hls.js/api-extractor/report/hls.js.api.md

     // (undocumented)
     [Events.SUBTITLE_TRACK_SWITCH]: (event: Events.SUBTITLE_TRACK_SWITCH, data: SubtitleTrackSwitchData) => void;
 }

+// Warning: (ae-missing-release-tag) "HlsLoadPolicies" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type HlsLoadPolicies = {
+    fragLoadPolicy: LoadPolicy;
+    keyLoadPolicy: LoadPolicy;
+    certLoadPolicy: LoadPolicy;
+    playlistLoadPolicy: LoadPolicy;
+    manifestLoadPolicy: LoadPolicy;
+    steeringManifestLoadPolicy: LoadPolicy;
+};

 // Warning: (ae-missing-release-tag) "HlsPerformanceTiming" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //